Being Human in the Digital Age: A Public Dialogue on Readying Canadians to Thrive in a Rapidly Changing Economy

-Sandra B. Singh was appointed to the Board of directors of CBC/Radio-Canada on April 3, 2018 for a five-year term.
+Sandra B. Singh was appointed to the Board of Directors of CBC/Radio-Canada on April 3, 2018 for a five-year term.

 Sandra joined the City of Vancouver as General Manager, Arts, Culture & Community Services in April 2018.
 Sandra previously served as the Chief Librarian of Vancouver Public Library (VPL).
-During her seven year tenure, she led the library through significant digital and organizational transformation in services and operations.
-The City's first indigenous named facility, the nə́c̓aʔmat ct Strathcona Branch Library was also opened during Sandra’s tenure.
+During her seven-year tenure, she led the library through significant digital and organizational transformation in services and operations.
+The City's first Indigenous-named facility, the nə́c̓aʔmat ct Strathcona Branch Library, was also opened during Sandra’s tenure.

 Sandra previously served as the Director of the Irving K. Barber Learning Centre at the University of British Columbia where she led the Centre's work on both rural and remote community engagement and as an interdisciplinary centre for learning on campus.
 Prior to UBC, she worked at the Vancouver Public Library, first as the Director of Branches East/South and Outreach Services, followed by Director of Systems and Special Projects.
-Prior to VPL, Sandra served as Port Moody Public Library's Manager of Library Services, as a Cybrarian at a Vancouver-based online learning community Suite101.com, and as librarian in both Texas and Alberta.
+Prior to VPL, Sandra served as Port Moody Public Library's Manager of Library Services, as a Cybrarian at the Vancouver-based online learning community Suite101.com, and as a librarian in both Texas and Alberta.